 I’ve been lucky to experience several Michelin-starred restaurants on my travels: The French Laundry in Napa, California (three stars), Yugen in Osaka, Japan (two stars), and Rooster & Owl in D.C. (one star).
 Dining at these restaurants made me think about how Austin certainly has Michelin-quality restaurants even if they don’t have the official designation.

 Well, now Austin has its chance!
-The Michelin Guide is coming to Texas by the end of 2024.
-Restaurants in San Antonio, Houston, Dallas, and Fort Worth also have the opportunity to earn star ratings.
+The Michelin Guide came to Texas, and winners were announced on November 11, 2024.
+Restaurants in San Antonio, Houston, Dallas, and Fort Worth had the opportunity to earn star ratings.
+Michelin Guide awarded 117 Texas restaurants with Austin earning 7 one-star restaurants, 15 Bib Gourmand (6 of these are food trucks), 23 Recommended, and 2 Green Stars.

 What is the Michelin Guide and who should be awarded?
 Keep reading to learn more.